 If you have money saved in an Individual Retirement Account (IRA), then there are generally no limitations on when you can take money out of it.
 It’s your money, so you can take it out when you need it.
 If you’re under the age of 59.5, it’s just considered an early distribution.
 There are usually tax penalties for early distributions from an IRA that we outline below.

-There are two exceptions where you don’t have to pay the early distribution tax penalties if you take money out of your IRA for a specific reason:
+There are some exceptions where you don’t have to pay the early distribution tax penalties if you take money out of your IRA for a specific reason:

 NOTE: There are no loans for IRAs.